What qualities are we looking for in our foster carers?

 Foster carers can be from all walks of life.
-We welcome couples, families, singles, married, defacto, LGBTI, and all religions and cultures.
+We welcome couples, families, singles, married, Aboriginal and Torres Strait Islander, defacto, LGBTIQ, and all religions and cultures.

 Unemployed, retired, casual, part time and full time workers are all accepted, as long as they can provide adequate time to the child and are financially stable.

 - Are everyday families, singles or couples, same sex couples, with or without children.

 - Enjoy children and can offer a stable and caring environment.

 - Have patience, flexibility, persistence, and a sense of humour.

 - Are in good physical and emotional health